By Matt Check, a certified sommelier and winemaker at Cellar Beast Winehouse, with over 10 years of experience in crafting premium wines.

 6. Which would be a better wine to age?

-7. Is Merlot really a good option for beginning wine drinkers?
+7. Is Merlot a good choice for beginners?

-8. Can you tell whether Cabernet Sauvignon will be more acidic than Merlot?
+8. Does Cabernet Sauvignon have more acidity than Merlot?

-9. Does Cellar Beast Winehouse stock Bordeaux-style wines?
+9. Does Cellar Beast Winehouse offer Bordeaux-style wines?

 About the Author